lynques/draw-canvas-component/README.md

 npm start
 ```
 Start script will watch for changes inside `src` folder, rebuild and hot reload the example project.
-To modify the example project, change `index.html` to your liking, example styles found in `assets/styles.css`.
+To modify the example project, change `index.html` to your liking, example styles found in `assets/styles/styles.css`, and some example javascript interactions in `assets/js/index.js`.

 > To run tests including linting